-\textbf{Differences from Other LLM-related Surveys} While existing surveys on LLMs extensively cover architectural nuances~\cite{zhao2023survey}, training methodologies~\cite{liu2023trustworthy}, knowlegde editting~\cite{wang2023knowledge}, and evaluation protocols~\cite{chang2023survey} associated with LLMs, their main focus lies on the capabilities of models for specific end tasks such as machine translation~\cite{min2021recent}, alignment~\cite{wang2023aligning}, code generation~\cite{zan2023large}, and medicine~\cite{thirunavukarasu2023large}.
-In contrast, this survey distinguishes itself by placing an emphasis on the application of these potent next-generation LLMs to the intricate realm of data annotation, a domain that is crucial yet underexplored.
+\textbf{Differences from Other LLM-related Surveys.} While existing surveys in the NLP domain extensively cover architectural nuances~\cite{zhao2023survey}, training methodologies~\cite{liu2023trustworthy}, and evaluation protocols~\cite{chang2023survey} associated with LLMs, their main focus lies on the capabilities of models for specific end tasks such as machine translation~\cite{min2021recent}, alignment~\cite{wang2023aligning}, code generation~\cite{zan2023large}, and medical analysis~\cite{thirunavukarasu2023large}.
+In contrast, this survey distinguishes itself by focusing primarily on the application of these potent next-generation LLMs to the intricate realm of annotation synthesis, a domain that is crucial yet underexplored.